git/git.github.io/rev_news/drafts/edition-89.md

   result of the day by 4pm.
 After that, I'd merge the topics that have cooked long enough in 'next' to 'master', and the topics that have been adequately reviewed to 'next'.
-The 'seen' and 'next' branches are rebuild, the "What's cooking" report is rewritten, and the second integration result of the day gets pushed out, before I call it a day.
+The 'seen' and 'next' branches are rebuilt, the "What's cooking" report is rewritten, and the second integration result of the day gets pushed out, before I call it a day.